strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-3.3.x-to-3.4.0.md

+---
+title: Migrate from 3.3.x to 3.4.0 - Strapi Developer Documentation
+description: The following documentation covers how you can migrate your Strapi application from 3.3.x to 3.4.0.
+---

 # Migration guide from 3.3.x to 3.4.0

 **Make sure your server is not running until the end of the migration**